-Before your eyes glaze over at the thought of doing a budget, let me share with you the magic that can happen with your finances when you actually sit down to look at your money situation and plan your spending.
+Before your eyes glaze over at the thought of building a budget, let me share with you the magic that can happen with your finances when you actually sit down to look at your money situation, plan your spending, and learn how to make a budget that suits your finances and your lifestyle.

+But first, what is a budget really?
 A budget brings awareness and confidence to your financial life.
-When you’re aware of what your made of, financial speaking, you can take your finances by the reigns and begin to make positive changes.
+When you’re aware of what you’re made of, financially speaking, you can take your finances by the reins and begin to make positive changes, like paying down debt, making investments, or establishing financial security.

 Let’s first calculate our income.
 For purposes of a budget, income is basically any expected inflow of money into your life.

-To estimate your total income, write down all of your income sources for the current time period (let’s use a month throughout this example).
+To estimate your total income, write down all of your income sources for the current time period (we’ll use a month throughout this example).

-If you’re a commissioned based employee, ask more experience coworkers what to expect, and use the most conservative income you can handle in your budget.
+- If you’re a commissioned based employee, ask more experienced coworkers what to expect, and use the most conservative income you can handle in your budget.
 But don’t forget to also have a plan if that extra money does come in.

 When in doubt, underestimate your income.
-Don’t fret too much on getting this absolutely right the first month.
+Don’t fret too much on getting this absolutely right the first month, you can dial it in as you go.
+When making a budget, it’s important to remember that it’s a living entity—as your financial and personal circumstances change, so should your budget.

 Now that we’ve got our income down, it’s time to decide how we’re going to spend that money.
 Let’s make another list.

 This time we’re going to list out all of the expected outflows.
-Examples include savings, charity, taxes (if you didn’t take this from income already), living expenses, and, of course, fun money.
+Examples of expenses include savings, charity, taxes (if you didn’t take this from income already), living expenses, and, of course, fun money.

 A good rule of thumb to use here is to budget 10% to 20% of your income to savings (pay yourself first!), another 10% to charity, and then fill in your standard monthly bills – like rent/mortgage, utilities, loan payments, insurance, and other services you must use each month.